GoogleContainerTools/kpt-functions-sdk/README.md

    * A function consumes and optionally mutates configuration objects using the Configs object.
    *
    * The function should return a ConfigError when encountering one or more configuration-related issues.
-   * This includes encountering invalid input for validation use cases.
    *
    * The function can throw any other error types when encountering operational issues such as IO exceptions.
    */